+Who has the best Gold IRA?
+Investing in gold can be a great way to diversify your portfolio and protect your wealth.
 Adam Hayes, PhD.
 In addition to his extensive experience in derivatives trading, Adam is an expert in behavioral economics and finance.
 Adam earned his master's degree in economics from The New School for Social Research and his doctorate, D. From the University of Wisconsin-Madison in sociology.

 He is the holder of the CFA and holds the FINRA Series 7, 55% 26 63 licenses.
 He is currently researching and teaching economic sociology and social studies of finance at the Hebrew University of Jerusalem.
 Risk aversion is an investment environment in which price behavior responds to and is driven by changes in investor risk tolerance.
 Risk aversion refers to changes in investment activity in response to global economic patterns.

 .
 When risk is perceived to be high, investors tend to lean toward lower-risk investments.
 Not all asset classes carry the same risk.
 Investors tend to change asset classes based on perceived risk in the markets.